Community Care North Bucks (CCNB) is a Charitable Incorporated Organisation (charity number 1172135) operating in North Bucks.

-The Charity is primarily run by volunteers: there is one paid member of staff and there are 79 volunteers involved.
+The Charity is run entirely by volunteers: there are currently 75 volunteers involved.

-The economic landscape continues to be challenging and Trustees have needed to keep the finances of the charity under constant review.
-It is good to report that the finances remain in a sound position.
-Income for the year was £60,226.78 with expenditure at £54,396.18 giving a surplus of £5830.60.
-With the reserves of £39,325.44 we are carrying forward £70,738.53 which equates to 18 months expenditure.
+The economic landscape continued to be challenging throughout the year and Trustees have needed to keep the finances of the charity under constant review.
+It is good to report that the finances remain stable and are in a sound position.
+Income for the year was £48,000.78 with expenditure at £47,922.89 giving a surplus of £77.89: with the reserves of £39,424.12 we are carrying forward £70,816.42 which equates to 18 months expenditure.
 The year ahead presents significant challenges and uncertainties for Trustees with the onset of Covid 19.

 We are grateful to those who have supported us financially during the past year.
 Full details of all those who have supported us during the year will appear on our web site later in the year